 I think the “if some people are offended, everyone should be” approach is one of the most damaging parts of this trend.

-On the stated rules of the Tumblr blog “your fave is problematic”– one of the dark recesses of the Internet in which “problematic” books are categorized– one scenario outlines what to do if you’re a member of a marginalized group and don’t think that something they have called problematic is actually problematic: “If you don’t find something offensive, but much of the group you’re a part of does, that is something you should take up with them because we do not have the power to say “this is not offensive” when so many think it is.”
+On the stated rules of the Tumblr blog “your fave is problematic”– a now-inactive blog on which “problematic” celebrities were called out– one scenario outlines what to do if you’re a member of a marginalized group and don’t think that something they have called problematic is actually problematic: “If you don’t find something offensive, but much of the group you’re a part of does, that is something you should take up with them because we do not have the power to say “this is not offensive” when so many think it is.”

-This is exactly the problem.
-You are placing the burden of proof on the wrong person.
+This is exactly the problem, and it applies to canceling books as well: You are placing the burden of proof on the wrong person.
 Calling a book and by extension its author racist or sexist or transphobic or homophobic or any of the other various -ists and -phobics is a serious accusation.
 And the burden of proof must be on the accuser, not the accused.

 Imagine if you were accused of murder, but instead of asking the prosecution to prove that you murdered someone, you were instead asked to prove you DIDN’T murder someone, and then you were informed that because a bunch of people think you’re a murderer, you are.

 3) The Conflation of Speech with Violence and the Inability to Ignore Mildly Offensive Things

 What’s the saying again?
 Sticks and stones may break my bones, but words… are literally killing people!